mirkaone/bitnami-docker-wordpress-nginx/README.md

-# Bitnami Docker Image for WordPress with NGINX
+# Bitnami Docker Image for WordPress with NGINX.

 ## What is WordPress with NGINX?